For Enquiries or to Book

 Free Phone: 1800 634 319

-Nitmiluk Dreaming Place Trail - 4 Day Cultural Journey - Nitmiluk National Park
+Beyond the Gorge (Manyallaluk to Gorge) Trail - 5 Day Cultural Journey - Nitmiluk National Park

 The trail is in untracked, remote areas, with no 'campgrounds' and no other people.
 Each afternoon after arriving at camp you are free to relax, swim, read and enjoy the beauty of your surrounds.
 Each campsite has its own water source, thanks to the Katherine River which you will follow throughout your journey.
 Each afternoon brings about a different pool or spa to sit back and relax in.